wuciawe/wuciawe.github.io/_posts/2016-02-08-notes-on-tmux.md

 To save the last copied buffer to a file, type `save-buffer <path to file>` in prompt.

-To paste specific copied buffer to the current buffer, press `PREFIX` `=` or type `choose-buffer` in promt and then select one by its id number.
+To paste specific copied buffer to the current buffer, press `PREFIX` `=` or type `choose-buffer` in prompt and then select one by its id number.

 To paste between programs, `xclip` is required.
 And add following into the configuration (not tested yet):